 Has Your Mitral Valve Stenosis Required Surgery?

-Life insurance companies will typically postpone your application for 6 to 12 months after your valve repair or replacement surgery has been performed.
+Life insurance companies will typically postpone your application for at least 6 to 12 months after your valve repair or replacement surgery has been performed.

 Do You Have Regular Follow-Ups with Your Doctor or Cardiologist?

 All life insurance companies prefer applicants who have regular follow-ups with their doctor and routine heart tests performed.
 Most insurance companies prefer applicants that have had an echocardiogram or EKG performed in the last 5 years, and some companies will automatically decline applicants who are not actively monitoring their condition.

 Having regular follow-ups and routine heart tests with your doctor or cardiologist also illustrates that you are actively managing your mitral stenosis.

 How Old Were You When You Diagnosed with Mitral Stenosis?

 Life insurance companies tend to be much more forgiving with applicants who are diagnosed with mitral stenosis after the age of 50.
 Mitral stenosis is considered to be progressive and it often takes many years to show significant symptoms.

 For this reason, the later in life you are when you apply for life insurance, generally the better your rate class will be.
 With that being said, it’s important to note that although you may qualify for a better rate class, life insurance tends to increase in cost by about 10% per year after the age of 55.